awslabs/osml-model-runner/README.md

 IDE then tools like [ninja-dev-sync](https://w.amazon.com/bin/view/Ninja-dev-sync/) can be used to automatically synchronize code between a laptop and the cloud desktop.

+## Linting/Formatting

+This package uses a number of tools to enforce formatting, linting, and general best practices:
+- [Black](https://github.com/ambv/black) and [isort](https://github.com/timothycrosley/isort) for formatting with a max line length of 100
+- [mypy](http://mypy-lang.org/) to enforce static type checking
+- [flake8](https://pypi.python.org/pypi/flake8) to check pep8 compliance and logical errors in code

+Configuration for these tools can be found in `setup.cfg`.

+You can format your code using `brazil-build format`, run mypy with `brazil-build mypy`, and run flake8 with `brazil-build flake8`.
+All checks will also be run as part of `brazil-build release`.

 ## Building

 ### Brazil & BATS